What is Kienbock’s disease?

 What treatment is there for Kienbock’s disease?

-Over the years, there have been many proposed surgical procedures tried to stop progression of this disease and to try and re-establish a blood supply to the bone.
+Over the years, there have been many proposed surgical procedures aimed at trying to stop progression of this disease and to try and re-establish a blood supply to the bone.
 There is, unfortunately, no strong evidence that any of these procedures significantly alter the natural history – surgeons tend to take credit when actually the body’s healing mechanisms have succeeded.

 Revascularisation: Some surgeons believe that blood flow can be re-established by increasing the overall blood flow to the area – this can be done by passing a fine drill into the radius to stimulate local blood flow.
 Along the same line, it is possible to drill into the lunate itself and reroute one of the local arteries.
 This is known as a revascularisation procedure, and it remains fairly controversial.